rtilbrook/DIPS/README.md

 # transit-times-code

 A simple Jupyter notebook GUI for finding dates and times of primary and secondary transits.
+Outputs transit times in chronological order, organised into .csv files by night beginning.

 Note: this is optimised for the specific observing runs that I'm involved in- this code has not been used by anyone except me yet.
 Feel free to suggest changes or edits if there are options which could be expanded for your needs!